What exactly is graphite? And can investors really profit from graphite investing? Here are some brief answers to those questions and more.

 A few years ago, graphite was one of the hottest sectors in the resource space.
 Among other factors, concerns about Chinese supply and anticipated demand from lithium-ion battery megafactories had sparked a huge amount of interest in the metal.

 Graphite has since fallen from favor a little.
-The market was fairly quiet in 2016, and it’s likely that 2017 will not be a breakout year.
 Nevertheless, the long-term outlook for graphite remains positive, and some savvy investors are entering the space now in anticipation of future gains.

 To help investors who are considering investing in graphite get a better understanding of the space, we’ve put together a brief overview of what graphite is, what’s going on in the market today and what the future could bring for the metal.
 Read on for insight on those topics and more.